jimburton/CI505/labs/parsing/README.md

 The next step is figuring out how to parse an individual message.
 However, perhaps the file is even more corrupted than we thought: maybe individual lines are garbled.
 So, we can't be sure that a line from the input will be a valid `LogMessage`.
-Thus, we define a type (included in the provided \texttt{Log.hs}) to allow for the possibility of failure:
+Thus, we define a type (included in the provided `Log.hs`) to allow for the possibility of failure:

 ```Haskell
 type MaybeLogMessage = ValidLM LogMessage | InvalidLM String deriving (Show, Eq)